June 03, 2023 CustomEssay.com Capstone project

 • Finally, Chapter 5 is where you draw your conclusions.

-Provide your reader with deep analysis of what your data means in the real world, and how it might lead to change.
+Provide your reader with a deep analysis of what your data means in the real world, and how it might lead to change.

 Developing your first draft